equalitie/ouinet/README.md

 ### Setting up the demo client

-The Android app has user menus for specifying the injector's endpoint, injector's credentials, and the IPFS database ID (IPNS), but that is very tedious to do.
+The Android app has user menus for specifying the injector's endpoint, injector's credentials, and the cache index IPNS ID, but that is very tedious to do.
 Because of that, the app also gives you an option to read QR codes.
 To generate one, create a text with these values:

     injector=<INJECTOR ENDPOINT>
-    ipns=<INJECTOR's IPFS-ID/IPNS>
-    credentials=<USERNAME:PASSWORD>
+    ipns=<CACHE INDEX IPNS ID>
+    credentials=<USER>:<PASSWORD>

 and the use an online QR code generator such as [this one](https://www.the-qrcode-generator.com/), or use a command line tool such as [qrencode](https://fukuchi.org/works/qrencode/)